Aywa RuntimeDocumentation

 Kubernetes path

-Kubernetes should be a deployment target, not the default onboarding path.
-When used, the runtime wants separate secrets, a deployment with readiness probes, a service, ingress, and external stateful services.
+Kubernetes is a deployment target, not the default onboarding path.
+When used, the runtime uses separate secrets, a deployment with readiness probes, a service, ingress, and external stateful services.

 Probe model